 (5) Foreign investments or collaborations, if any. ₹ 1,490.12 Crore II.
-Information about the appointee: (1) Background details Mr. Grandhi Kiran Kumar, aged 41 years, is a Graduate in Commerce and has been on the Company's Board since 1999.
-He has successfully spearheaded the setting up of the Greenfield Hyderabad International Airport and the development and modernization of Delhi International Airport, a major public-private partnership project.
-Earlier he headed the GMR Group's Finance function and the Shared Services.
-Subsequently he led Highways, Construction, SEZs and allied businesses (excluding Airports SEZ).
-He is currently overseeing Group Finance and Corporate Strategic Planning Department functions.
-(2) Past remuneration The total remuneration drawn two years is as follows: by Mr. Grandhi Kiran Kumar during the past Year ₹ in Lacs 2016-17 127.08 2015-16 95.08 (3) Recognition or awards the group strategy and other cobelow: a.
+Information about the appointee: (1) Background details Mr. Grandhi Kiran Kumar, aged 41 years, is a Graduate in Commerce an been on the Company's Board since 1999.
+He has successfully spearheade setting up of the Greenfield Hyderabad International Airport and the devent and modernization of Delhi International Airport, a major public-partnership project.
+Earlier he headed the GMR Group's Finance function the Shared Services.
+Subsequently he led Highways, Construction, SEZ allied businesses (excluding Airports SEZ).
+He is currently overseeing Grinance and Corporate Strategic Planning Department functions.
+(2) Past remuneration The total remuneration drawn two years is as follows: by Mr. Grandhi Kiran Kumar during the past Year ₹ in Lacs 2016-17 127.08 2015-16 95.08 (3) Recognition or awards the group strategy and other c below: a.
 Bidding for and being aw ticals of the Group, plant projects. b.
-Raising funds from time to the Group. the years has been instrumental in driving orporate initiatives some of which are listed varded various projects across different verning and successful implementation of such to time to meet the business requirements of duction of borrowing costs across the Group.
+Raising funds from time t the Group. the years has been instrumental in driving orporate initiatives some of which are listed varded various projects across different verning and successful implementation of such to time to meet the business requirements of duction of borrowing costs across the Group.
 (4) Job profile and his suitability tion to the management of the under the supervision and supe the Company and devotes whole time atten- affairs of the Company and exercises powers rintendence of the Board of the Company.
 He nternational Airport Limited as an Executive (5) Remuneration proposed The remuneration proposed is o detailed in the resolution.
-(6) Comparative remuneration profile with respect to industry, size of the company, profile of the position and person (in case of expatriates the relevant details would be with respect to the country of his origin) (7) Pecuniary relationship directly or indirectly with the company, or relationship with the managerial personnel, if any. a.
+(6) Comparative remuneration profile with respect to industry, size of the company, profile of the position and person (in case of expatriates the relevant details would be with respect to the country of his origin) activities of the Company, propo shouldered by him of the enhanced business osed remuneration is commensurate with Inel positions held in similar sized and similarly (7) Pecuniary relationship directly or indirectly with the company, or relationship with the managerial personnel, if any. a.
 He is holding the positionb.
 He is included under the pany.
 'Promoter and Promoter Group' of the Com-